Azure/bicep-registry-modules/avm/res/kusto/cluster/README.md

 ### Parameter: `managedIdentities.userAssignedResourceIds`

-The resource id(s) to assign to the resource.
+The resource ID(s) to assign to the resource.
+Required if a user assigned identity is used for encryption.

 - Required: No
 - Type: array